SMALL PHONE

 Commercial property

 You can customize your commercial property insurance based on specific risk exposures you face—whether it’s from fire, storm damage, theft, or breakdowns.
 If a storm knocks out a ceiling panel and causes water damage and inventory loss, your property insurance can help cover the damage to your structure.
-It can even help protect your future income if you can’t plant your next crop due to damage.
+It can even help cover your future income if you can’t plant your next crop due to damage.

 General liability